 Posted 04th May

 On average, one woman a week is murdered by her current or former partner in Australia each year.
-The 18th death was reported in the 18th week of the year, with a man charged with killing his wife in Melbourne over the weekend.

 “This national day of remembrance reminds us that we can prevent future deaths with the right interventions, education and specialist support services like Liberty,” Mrs Lamb said.